shoezaz/bump/README.md

 # Introduction

-A advanced Next 15 starter kit designed to accelerate the development of modern web-based applications.
+An advanced Next 15 starter kit designed to accelerate the development of modern web-based applications.
 It provides a robust foundation for creating efficient, scalable and high-performance solutions.

 ![hero](public/og.jpg)